 Perhaps you could record some talking heads of what the learners achieved from the programme and what advice they could offer to others about how to get the best from the programme that could be shared with future learners?

-By following through these steps and especially paying close attention to establishing the proper foundations to your programme, you will be able to build an engaging and successful Blended Learning experience for your learners.
+By following through these steps and especially paying close attention to establishing the proper foundations to your blended learning programme, you will be able to build an engaging and successful blended learning experience for your learners.

 Remember the key points to success; always start at the end, have the required outcome at the front of your mind throughout and keep your group feeling supported and relevant until the end of your programme.
 Good luck!